Good Wild Harmonic Bundles and Good Filtered Higgs Bundles: Good filtered -flat bundles and wild harmonic bundles

-\end{itemize} A Hermitian metric $h$ of $(E,\delbar_E)$ is called acceptable if the curvature of the Chern connection is bounded with respect to $h$ and $g_{X\setminus H}$.
-The following theorem is proved in \cite[Theorem 21.3.1]{Mochizuki-wild}. \begin{thm} If $h$ is acceptable, then $\nbigp^h_{\ast}E$ is a filtered bundle, and $\nbigp^hE$ is a locally free $\nbigo_X(\ast H)$-module.
+\end{itemize} A Hermitian metric $h$ of $\big(E,\delbar_E\big)$ is called acceptable if the curvature of the Chern connection is bounded with respect to $h$ and $g_{X\setminus H}$.
+The following theorem is proved in \cite[Theorem~21.3.1]{Mochizuki-wild}. \begin{Theorem} If $h$ is acceptable, then $\nbigp^h_{\ast}E$ is a filtered bundle, and $\nbigp^hE$ is a locally free $\nbigo_X(\ast H)$-module. \end{Theorem}